Minqi-Xu/RL_Project_drone/README.md

 The project follows a staged approach:

-1. Train a baseline agent to hover at a fixed position.
+1. Train a baseline agent to reach and maintain a stable hover at a fixed target position.
-2. Extend the control problem to takeoff and landing.
+2. Extend the control problem to safe landing from hover.
 3. Explore point-to-point navigation as a separate RL agent.

+In this project, the hovering task includes takeoff.
+The drone starts from the ground or a low-altitude initial state, rises to the target hover position, and then learns to remain stable around that point.

 ## Repository Structure